zzzprojects/LINQ-Async/README.md

 _All LINQ Enumerable extensions methods are supported._

 ## LINQ Async Extensions
-Async extension methods to perform operation on LINQ to objects asynchronously.
+Async extension methods allow to perform operation on LINQ to objects asynchronously.

 ```chsarp
 // Using Z.Linq